neeleshio/50-javascript-concepts/README.md

 ## 1. Data types
 JavaScript provides 2 types of data-types, `Primitive` type and `Non-Primitive` type.
 #### Primitive type:
+Primitive data structure is the data structure that allows you to store only single data type values
 1. String
 2. Number
 3. BigInt